 Here are some of our suggestions on how to embrace texture in your home, while keeping it fresh and not overdone.

 Another way to get this look without too much effort is to play with contrasts.
-Juxtaposing a design element with its opposite creates a tension that immediately draws one’s eyes and attention - for instance, pairing a sculptural metal table with soft, natural plants and greenery, or a fuzzy knit throw over a minimal, modern sofa.
+Juxtaposing a design element with its opposite creates a tension that immediately draws one’s eyes and attention.

+For example, pairing a sculptural metal table with soft, natural plants and greenery, or a chunky knit throw over a minimal, modern bed.

-Different plants can give an entirely different look and feel to the space - lush flowers give colour and softness, while cacti and succulents are perennially interesting in all their different forms and shapes.
+Nature is a wonderful inspiration when you want to add character and texture to your home.
+Different plants can give an entirely different look and feel to the space.
+Lush flowers give colour and softness, while cacti and succulents are perennially interesting in all their different forms and shapes.
 Bonus tip: dried flowers take no effort whatsoever, and can be quite chic too!

-For strong visual impact with a serving of tropical holiday vibes - consider rattan furniture.
+For strong visual impact with a serving of tropical holiday vibes, consider rattan furniture.
 Its woven, artisanal look imparts lots of character to a space.